 There is nothing inherently special about meal replacements in how they work to help with weight loss.
 All they do is provide a discrete energy and portion control at meal times which along with sensible eating habits, will help with weight loss.
+The premise is pretty simple: control the amount of energy (kilojoules) you consume, to create a deficit with the amount of energy you expend.

 Twenty-three randomised-controlled weight loss trials were analysed that compared meal replacements used for one year against an alternative diet.